hforeste07/Madlips/README.md

   1. The user begins by selecting what genre of story they want to create
   2. The user then selects the theme of the story from that genre, and is loaded into the story form
   3. The form will have text boxes that the user can write in a word based on the types of words being requested
-  4. The form will have the option to auto-fill from an API call from a database of words.
+  4. TWhen the form is submitted, it will produce a story using the words provided.
-  5. When the form is submitted, it will produce a story using the words provided.
+  5. There will be a button on the bottoms of the genre pages that will submit an API rewuest for a Madlibs story from Chat GPT.

 SPECIAL NOTES:
   * The Stories are prefabricated and the only aspects that will change are the words provided by the user